 Upgrading your account to Gold will provide you additional benefits like the ability to export your custom reports in PDF, Excel and HTML formats.
 The Gold account also offers a plethora of features like unlimited SMS alerts, Tax planning, ITR filing assistance and mobile interface.

 My Money from ICICI bank is exclusively for customers of their bank and offers a free 30 day trial period.
 Once the trial period is complete you will be charged around Rs 350 annually for this service.
 The service is powered by Yodlee, which was founded in 2006 and is the oldest online personal finance software.
 I tried their service for two weeks and realized that while it has a good interface it does not allow you to customize their software.

 The platform is quite rigid and what I found the most ludicrous was that it was unable to detect the ICICI bank statements I exported into the account in Excel formats!
 Another major drawback of the account is that it is authorized by ICICI Bank to only import the latest three-month statements.
 So if you are planning on analyzing your expenditures and incomes spread over several years, this software will not work out for you.

 Unsubscribing from My Money is quite tricky because when you try to terminate your account through the customize settings, you get an error code.
 So you will need to call the ICICI Bank call center and ask them to manually end your subscription or else your account will get debited by Rs 350 annually.

 Quicken – https://www.quicken.com/

-Other Notable Apps which I have not used but which which have garnered a mammoth user base on the Android platform are AndroMoney ( Expense Tracking By SMS ), Buxfer and mtrakr.
+Other Notable Apps that I have not used but which have garnered a mammoth user base on the Android platform are AndroMoney ( Expense Tracking By SMS ), Buxfer and make.
 I did not get the time to evaluate these options so you are free to evaluate them and let us know about your experiences in the comments section below.